history | reviews | players | samples | ordering |

 The STEREO version comes standard with TRUE BYPASS for the 1st ever true bypass stereo pedal!

 With either of the above options, either output can be used in mono.
 When off it will be true bypassed, when on it will have chorusing.
+When OFF, both outputs are connected to the input, like a Y-cable.
 I recommend using the top output for mono chorus use, this will be 100% exactly the same sound and circuit as if you bought the standard MONO chorus.
 But you may also like the bottom output in mono use, it is a little thicker and more effected.

 On the left is the stereo option on the BI-CHORUS with side jacks.